Symposium: "Privacy at Court?" (10-12 December 2020)

 within Early Modern Court Studies (1400—1800)”

-The Centre for Privacy Studies and The Society for Court Studies are excited to launch the CFP for the international symposium on “Privacy at Court?: A Reassessment of the Public/Private Divide within Early Modern Court Studies (1400—1800)”,to be held at the University of Copenhagen on 10—11 December 2020.
+The Centre for Privacy Studies and the Society for Court Studies are hosting an international symposium on “Privacy at Court?: A Reassessment of the Public/Private Divide within Early Modern Court Studies (1400—1800)”, to be held at the University of Copenhagen on 10—12 December 2020.